hunterirving/gpt_http/readme.md

 Open a web browser on your vintage machine and navigate to ```http://<ip_address_of_flask_server>:8080```,

 Replace <ip_address_of_flask_server> with the actual IP address of the machine running the Flask server.
-Ensure both machines are connected to the same Wi-Fi network.
+Ensure both machines are connected to the same network.

 ### Deactivating the Virtual Environment